 Drilling has commenced at the Yankee-Trojan prospect located three kilometres to the north of Comet along the same regional trend.
-Assays for the six holes drilled at Comet are expected over the coming months.
+Assays for the six holes drilled at Comet are anticipated to be received during Q1 2026, noting delays in laboratory processing of drill core.